Diskcat

 Operation

-Path/filename width, and columns such as comment, CRC, date, time, disk “Label”, file type, file owner are added as the various options are chosen.
+Columns such as CRC, date, time, disk “Label”, file type, file owner are added as the various options are chosen.

 Top